hyprland-community/pyprland/site/wallpapers.md

 defaults to `false`

-When enabled, will set a different wallpaper for each screen.
+When enabled, will set a different wallpaper for each screen (Usage with [templates](#templates) is not recommended).

 If you are not using the default application, ensure you are using `"[output]"` in the [command](#command) template.